mbhutton/jumpflowy/README.md

 ### Configuration of triggers and actions

 Configuring JumpFlowy is mostly about binding triggers (e.g. keyboard shortcuts) to actions.
-You do this by adding a node to your WorkFlowy document, where a tag describes the trigger, and the note describes an (optional) _follow action_.
+You do this by adding an item to your WorkFlowy document, where a tag describes the trigger, and the note describes an (optional) _follow action_.

 There are 2 types of trigger:
 - keyboard shortcuts, e.g. `#shortcut(ctrl+shift+KeyF)`
 - bookmarks, e.g. `#bm(home)`

-The trigger takes us to the node which defined that trigger, and then JumpFlowy _follows_ that node, i.e. it performs some _follow action_ based on the contents of the node.
+The trigger takes us to the item which defined that trigger, and then JumpFlowy _follows_ that item, i.e. it performs some _follow action_ based on the contents of the item.

 There are 3 types of _follow action_:
-- Perform some named function (where the node's text is the name of that function, e.g. `promptToNormalLocalSearch`)
+- Perform some named function (where the item's text is the name of that function, e.g. `promptToNormalLocalSearch`)
-- Go to some other WorkFlowy node (where the node's text is the URL of that WorkFlowy node to go to, e.g. `https://workflowy.com`)
+- Go to some other WorkFlowy item (where the item's text is the URL of that WorkFlowy item to go to, e.g. `https://workflowy.com`)
-- Go to the node itself (where neither a named function nor WorkFlowy URL are found as defined above)
+- Go to the item itself (where neither a named function nor WorkFlowy URL are found as defined above)

 #### Keyboard shortcut triggers

-To add a keyboard trigger, add e.g. `#shortcut(ctrl+shift+KeyF)` to the node you want to follow.
+To add a keyboard trigger, add e.g. `#shortcut(ctrl+shift+KeyF)` to the item you want to follow.

 For the available key codes, see this Mozilla's [keyCode reference](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode).